-- 4. It is recommended that individual paragraphs of a document be protectively marked.
-Where paragraph markings are used, all paragraphs in the document are required to be marked, so as to avoid a situation where it cannot be determined if a paragraph was intentionally left unmarked in the classification process. - 5.
-The order of precedence or hierarchy for protective markings is: - classification (or the OFFICIAL: Sensitive dissemination limiting marker (DLM); - b. foreign government information markings (if any); - c. caveats or other special handling instructions (if any); then - d.
+4. It is recommended that individual paragraphs of a document be protectively marked where multiple markings appear.
+Where paragraph markings are used, all paragraphs in the document are required to be marked, so as to avoid a situation where it cannot be determined if a paragraph was intentionally left unmarked in the classification process.

+5. The order of precedence or hierarchy for protective markings is:

+a. classification; foreign government information markings (if any);

+b. caveats or other special handling instructions (if any); then c.
 Information Management Markers (IMM) (if any).

-- 6. The paragraph marking is to appear in a consistent position on each paragraph throughout the document.
+6. The paragraph marking is to appear in a consistent position on each paragraph throughout the document.
 It is recommended that it is placed in brackets at the beginning of each paragraph.
 The protective marking can be written in full or abbreviated.
 Classifications, Information Management Markers (IMM) and special handling caveats are abbreviated as follows:

-- a.
-'OFFICIAL' (O);
+a.
+'OFFICIAL' - (O);

 - b.
 'OFFICIAL: Sensitive' (O:S);

 - c.
 'Legal privilege' (Legal);

 - d.
 'Personal secrecy' (Pers);

 - e.
 'Legislative secrecy' (Leg);

 - f.
 'Cabinet' (Cab);

 - g.
 'PROTECTED' (P);

 - h.
 'SECRET' (S); and

 - i.
 'TOP SECRET' (TS).

-- 7. A paragraph marking key is to be used on all paragraphs in a paragraph marked document.
+7. A paragraph marking key is to be used on all paragraphs in a paragraph marked document.